oroinc/documentation/commerce/dev_guide/basics/search.rst

 as the ``query`` parameter.
 It takes the following form:
 ``[from <entity>] [conditions] [order_by field_type field_name direction] [offset <offset> max_results <max_results>]``:

-* You can query one ore more entities at the same time:
+* You can query one or more entities at the same time:

     .. code-block:: text